opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 - Tooltip position currently at mouse position.
 Allow passing e.g. a `position` prop:  a functoin with access to data, otherData, globalXY as well as scales to get from data->canvas coodinates.

+- Highlight datum that tooltip is hovering on?
+Possibly tough since store this in a context where as should store manually for Pixi to see?

 #### Bugs/Issues

 - Is the initial width of the inner tracks canvas sometimes too narrow? - then coorects after first interaction with zoom window?

+- Can XInfo/YInfo show contents overflowing.
+Will likely need this for e.g. axis labels at limits.

 #### Notes